houshuang/blog/content/posts/2010-10-02-russias-influence-on-chinese-higher-ed-1949-1958.md

 title: Russia's influence on Chinese higher ed - 1949-1958
 created_at: Sat, 02 Oct 2010 19:00:57 +0000
 kind: article
+tags:
+  - academia/research
+  - china
+  - Education
-tags: academia/research, china, Education, MA thesis
+  - MA thesis
 ---

 In my thesis, I spend a lot of time discussing the history of higher